 It’s not just about Brexit though…

 It’s easy to label all shortages as post-Brexit issues, when there are other reasons too.
 Low pay, the lack of flexible working and poor working conditions all play a large role in recruitment and retention issues.
 However, when revenues are tightening, it’s hard to be able to absorb any extra costs.
-Flexible working has been a feature of work for many during the pandemic, but for some roles, especially in care homes, these options aren’t feasible.
+Flexible working has been a feature of work for many during the pandemic, but for some roles, especially in care homes and in manufacturing, these options aren’t feasible.